casangi/casadocs/docs/tasks/task_antpos.rst

 or after the observation) will be returned, subject to the value of snr if it is specified.

-servers is a required parameter.
-It is a list of servers to query, in order of priority, to obtain positions.
+hosts is a required parameter.
+It is a list of hosts to query, in order of priority, to obtain positions.
 The first server to respond with a valid result is the only one that is used.
-That response will be written and no additional servers will be queried.
+That response will be written and no additional hosts will be queried.

 .. _Examples: